One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 And while it’s now easier than ever to get started with writing and publishing online, the last thing you want to slow you down is all the technicalities of starting a blog.

-That’s why this ultimate guide that’s taken me years to build.
+That’s why I created this ultimate guide that’s taken me years to build.
 In it, I’m going to teach you everything you need to know when it comes to learning how to start a blog and actually profit from it.
 I’ll show you the exact techniques and strategies I’ve used for both myself and my highest-profile clients I’ve helped to go from 0 to millions of readers a year.
+Most of all, we’re diving deep into how I went from learning how to start a blog myself, to making this blog a source of more than $100,000 in side income each year.

 And because your writing deserves an audience, I’m also going to share the secrets of how to promote, market, and grow your blog that’ve helped me increase traffic by 2,052% in the past year alone.